kovidgoyal/kitty/docs/kittens/themes.rst

 :file:`current-theme.conf` to :file:`kitty.conf`.
 It also comments out any existing color settings in :file:`kitty.conf` so they do not interfere.

-Once that's done, the kitten send kitty a signal to make it reload its config.
+Once that's done, the kitten sends kitty a signal to make it reload its config.

 Using your own themes
 -----------------------